tatealive/claimclam/receipt-ms/tests/mcp/TESTING_WITH_CHROME_DEVTOOLS_MCP.md

 # 🧪 Testing with Chrome DevTools MCP

-This guide explains how to use the Chrome DevTools Model Context Protocol (MCP) server to test and debug the Receipt Management System in real-time.
+This guide explains how to use the Chrome DevTools Model Context Protocol (MCP) server to test and debug the ClaimClam Receipt Management System in real-time.

 ## What is Chrome DevTools MCP?